 Forward Logs from Cortex Data Lake to a Syslog Server

 Learn how to forward logs from Cortex Data Lake to a syslog server.

 To meet your long-term storage, reporting and monitoring, or legal and compliance needs, you can configure Cortex Data Lake to forward all logs or a subset of logs to a syslog receiver.

 CSV, LEEF, or CEF.
 For each instance of Cortex Data Lake, you can forward logs to up to 200 syslog destinations.

-Cortex Data Lake communicates with the receiver using TLS 1.2 and the default cipher suites that Java uses.
+Cortex Data Lake communicates with the receiver using TLS 1.2 and Java 8 default cipher suites (except GCM ciphers, which are not currently supported).
 Upon connection Cortex Data Lake validates that the receiver has a certificate signed by a trusted root CA or a private CA. To complete the TLS handshake and establish the connection, the receiver must present all the certificates from the chain of trust.

 - Enable communication between Cortex Data Lake and your syslog receiver.Ensure that your syslog receiver can connect to Cortex Data Lake and can present a valid CA certificate to complete the connection request.